Specialisations available:

 This subject is designed to introduce students to the issues involved in undertaking business in the global marketplace.

 It examines why businesses engage in international trade and business and considers the role that economics, politics, culture and ethics play in the decision to operate internationally.
-As well as reviewing the arguments for and against globalisation, the unit looks at how organisations evaluate, plan and undertake international engagement and expansion in a global context.
+In addition to reviewing the arguments for and against globalisation, the unit looks at how organisations evaluate, plan, and undertake international engagement and expansion in a global context.

 Particular attention is given to the appropriate means for engaging in international trade and expansion given the nature of and circumstances facing the organisation.